hhuang97/PokemonGoBot/README.md

 # NOTE
 Due to a change in the Pokemon Go API (especially its additional levels of hashing), this bot will no longer work.
-A future release may fix the issue, Stay tuned!
+A future release is currently under way; this new release may no longer have a GUI.

 # Disclaimer